A stage-by-stage guide of how to make the transfer from Paris Montparnasse station to the Gare Du Nord (Paris Nord station) by taking the Metro

 When that is the case and you have luggage, it can be worth seeking out the somewhat hidden lifts/ascenseurs.

-The Metro station is located at the foot of the atrium which houses these stairs and escalators.
+The Metro station is located at the foot of an atrium across the front of the station which houses these stairs and escalators.

 The Line 4 trains depart from the part of Montparnasse – Bienvenüe metro station that is located furthest away from the entrance to the Metro.